-The primary hindrances preventing the arising of the first dhyāna are the five hindrances: sensual desire, ill-will, sloth-torpor, restlessness-worry, and doubt.
-Especially the hindrance of sensual desire within the five hindrances: if the desire for the human realm and the desire realm heavens is strong, one cannot give rise to the first dhyāna of the form realm.
-Only when the cravings for the human realm and the desire realm heavens are subdued can the first dhyāna of the form realm arise.
-To give rise to the first dhyāna of the form realm, one needs to subdue various desires, including sexual desire, desire for food and drink, and so forth.
-If a person is particular about eating, clothing, shelter, or material things, fond of forms, sounds, scents, tastes, and tactile sensations, the first dhyāna will not be successfully cultivated.
-Being too attached to the living environment also prevents dhyāna.
-Only when the mind truly becomes indifferent to any living environment, accepting both good and bad without craving the good or resenting the bad, and not generating mental activity towards the environment, can dhyāna arise.
-The moment a thought of desire arises, there is no samādhi.
-Truly achieving indifference means the mind does not stir.
-In daily life, being indifferent and unconcerned about everything, unaffected by the quality of the environment – only by truly achieving this can dhyāna arise.
-If one still fusses over food, emphasizes nutrition, or cares about color, fragrance, and flavor, the first dhyāna will not arise, and one cannot enter the dhyāna of the form realm.
+The primary hindrances to the arising of the first dhyāna are the five hindrances (nīvaraṇa): sensual desire, ill will, sloth-torpor, restlessness-worry, and doubt.
+Especially the hindrance of sensual desire—if attachment to desires in the human realm and the desire heavens is strong, the first dhyāna of the form realm cannot arise.
+Only when desires for the human realm and desire heavens are subdued can the first dhyāna of the form realm arise.
+To develop the first dhyāna of the form realm, one must subdue all kinds of desires, including sexual desire and desire for food, among others.
+If a person is particular about eating, clothing, dwelling, and possessions, fond of forms, sounds, smells, tastes, and tactile sensations, the first dhyāna cannot be attained.
+Being too attached to living conditions also prevents meditative concentration.
+Only when the mind truly becomes indifferent to any environment—neither clinging to the good nor resenting the bad, without mental activity arising toward the environment—can meditative concentration be achieved.
+The moment a desiring thought arises, there is no concentration.
+True indifference means no mental activity arises.
+In daily life, if one is indifferent and unattached to everything, unconcerned with the quality of the environment, only then will meditative concentration arise.
+If one still fusses over food, nutrition, color, aroma, and flavor, the first dhyāna will not arise, and one cannot enter the form realm dhyāna.

-At the very moment of realizing the fruit [of enlightenment] or awakening the mind, if dhyāna cannot arise or deepen, once this period and opportunity pass, it becomes difficult to give rise to the first dhyāna later on.
-One should seize the time when the view of self is severed, when awareness and clarity appear, and when inner joy arises, to diligently cultivate dhyāna.
-If there is no awareness and clarity, and samādhi power is shallow, then do not expect the first dhyāna to arise later; it will not easily appear.
-Especially for lay practitioners, whose lives are too closely intertwined with daily routines, it is even harder to give rise to the first dhyāna.
+When one first attains the fruit [of enlightenment] or realizes the mind, if meditative concentration cannot arise or deepen, once this period and opportunity pass, it becomes difficult to develop the first dhyāna later.
+One should seize the moment when the view of self is severed, when clarity and awareness appear, and when inner joy arises, to diligently cultivate meditative concentration.
+Without this clarity and awareness, with shallow concentration, do not expect the first dhyāna to arise later—it will be difficult to manifest.
+Especially for lay practitioners, whose lives are too closely tied to daily routines, it is even harder to develop the first dhyāna.
 Monastics find it relatively easier, being somewhat more distant from worldly things.
-It is very difficult for laypeople to cultivate the Buddha Dharma; life is full of things that stir thoughts and mental activity, making it hard to attain dhyāna.
+It is very difficult for laypeople to practice the Dharma; life constantly presents situations that stir their thoughts, making it hard to attain meditative concentration.

-In the past, after followers of non-Buddhist paths went forth [into homelessness], it wasn't uncommon for them to attain not only the first dhyāna but even the four dhyānas and the four formless attainments; some even attained the highest dhyāna, the concentration of neither perception nor non-perception.
-They went deep into the mountains specifically to cultivate dhyāna, truly achieving a state of non-craving for anything in the world.
-Yet nowadays, we find it so difficult even to cultivate access concentration (anāgamya-samādhi) or desire-realm concentration.
-From this perspective, we are currently not even comparable to those non-Buddhist practitioners.
+In the past, after leaving home, non-Buddhist practitioners not only attained the first dhyāna but some even achieved the four dhyānas and the four formless absorptions (ārūpya-samāpatti).
+Some even attained the highest meditative state, the absorption of neither perception nor non-perception (nirodha-samāpatti).
+They went deep into the mountains to specialize in meditative concentration, truly achieving a state of seeking nothing from the world.
+Yet now, we struggle even to attain access concentration (anāgamya-samādhi) or desire realm concentration (kāma-dhātu-samādhi).
+From this perspective, we are now even inferior to non-Buddhist practitioners.

-Given the caliber of us Buddhists learners today, how can we compare to those non-Buddhist practitioners and still look down on them?
-Those non-Buddhists cultivated the four dhyānas and eight samāpattis without ever shouting slogans about 'letting go,' yet they genuinely relinquished the five desires and six sense objects; they were people of genuine practice and realization of dhyāna.
-Yet we Buddhists shout slogans all day long but never manage to give up even a little bit of worldly things in our entire lives.
-They practiced non-Buddhist paths only due to unfavorable karmic conditions from past lives.
-For instance, in a past life, they might also have cultivated dhyāna, but it was according to non-Buddhist methods, without taking refuge in the Three Jewels or receiving precepts; that's why in this life they did not encounter the true Dharma of the Buddha.
+How can the capacity of us present-day Buddhists compare to that of non-Buddhist practitioners?
+Yet we look down upon them.
+Those non-Buddhists cultivated the four dhyānas and eight samāpattis without ever chanting slogans about "letting go," yet they genuinely relinquished the five desires and six dusts—they were practitioners who genuinely realized meditative concentration through actual practice.
+But we Buddhists chant slogans all day long yet never manage to abandon even a little of worldly attachments in our entire lives.
+Those who practiced non-Buddhist paths simply had unfavorable karmic conditions from past lives—perhaps in a past life they also practiced meditative concentration but followed non-Buddhist methods, without taking refuge in the Three Jewels or receiving precepts, hence they did not encounter the true Dharma in this life.
 Therefore, taking refuge in the Three Jewels is crucial.
-If one takes refuge in the Three Jewels in this life, in future lives one will still take refuge in the Three Jewels and will not go to practice non-Buddhist paths.
-Practicing Buddhism without advocating taking the Five Precepts or taking refuge in the Three Jewels is absolutely unacceptable; this makes the foundation unstable, and in future lives, one easily drifts into non-Buddhist paths.
-If one does not cultivate dhyāna in this life, in future lives one will still be distant from the cultivation and realization of dhyāna, unable to even cross the threshold of dhyāna practice, and thus cannot realize the Buddha Dharma.
-Therefore, whatever Dharma the Buddha instructs us to cultivate, we must cultivate it.
-We should not invent our own methods; we must practice exactly as the Buddha instructs us.
-What the Buddha taught is the authoritative teaching (āgama-pramāṇa); we must follow it one hundred percent to attain the benefits of the Dharma.
+If one takes refuge in this life, one will still take refuge in future lives and will not practice non-Buddhist paths.
+Practicing Buddhism without upholding the Five Precepts or taking refuge in the Three Jewels is absolutely unacceptable—such a foundation is unstable, and one easily falls into non-Buddhist paths in future lives.
+If one does not cultivate meditative concentration in this life, one will remain distant from its realization in the next life, still unable to cross the threshold of concentration practice, and thus will fail to realize the Dharma.
+Therefore, the Buddha instructs us to practice certain methods; we must practice accordingly and not invent our own.
+We must practice exactly as the Buddha taught.
+The Buddha's words are the measure of the saints; we must follow them one hundred percent to attain the benefits of the Dharma.

 2